Unleash/unleash-proxy-client-swift/README.md

 ```

 #### Important notices
-- If you initialise the Unleash Edge/proxy client with a Poller, you should inject the bootstrap directly into the poller. **Any bootstrapped toggles inject into the Unleash client will be ignored when a poller is also injected.**
+- If you initialise the Unleash Edge client with a `Poller`, inject the bootstrap directly into the poller. **Any bootstrap data injected into the Unleash client options will be ignored when a custom poller is also provided.**
-- Any bootstrapped toggles will be removed after the first initial fetch
+- Bootstrapped flag configurations are replaced entirely after the first successful fetch.
-- If bootstrap toggles are provided when calling start, the first fetch will be at the next refresh interval specified (default 15 seconds)
+- If bootstrap flags are provided when calling start, the first fetch occurs after the configured `refreshInterval` (default 15 seconds).
-- Calling `updateContext(...)` before the first fetch will remove bootstrapped toggles.
+- Calling `updateContext(...)` before the first fetch removes any bootstrapped flags.

 ### Update context

-In order to update the context you can use the following method:
+To update the context, use the following method:

 ```swift
 var context: [String: String] = [:]